 Based on the target of violence, forms of violence against women are divided into three categories, namely physical violence, psychological / mental violence, sexual violence and economic neglect violence.
-Physical violence is considered an act that results in pain, sickness, or serious injury (UU 23 Th 2004).
+Physical violence is considered an act that results in pain, sickness, or serious injury [20].
 Examples of sexual violence include rape, forced sexual relations, beatings and other forms of violence that precede, during or after sexual intercourse, coercion of various positions and conditions of sexual relations, forcing certain sexual activities, pornography, insulting women's sexuality through verbal language, or forcing the wife to continue getting pregnant.
 Violence affects the physical, psychological, sexual, economic, social, civil-political, legal or other impact of the victim (woman).
 From the data recorded in the National Commission on Women, it shows that in the last three years cases of violence against women have continued to increase, namely in 2017.
 2018 and 2019.
 In 2017, violence that occurred in the personal sphere was 245,548 cases with 3,495 cases of sexual violence.
 In 2018, sexual violence against women decreased by 335,062 cases with 2,979 cases of sexual violence.
 Meanwhile, there were 431,471 cases of violence in 2019 with 2,087 cases of sexual violence.
 Furthermore, violence in the community realm in 2017 reached 3,092 cases where sexual violence had the most cases, namely 2,290 cases.
-In 2018 violence in the public / community sphere reached 3,528 cases with sexual violence totaling 2,670 cases.
-Meanwhile, in 2019 the public / community sphere of women's violence recorded 3,602 cases with sexual violence totaling 520 cases (Annual Notes of the National Commission on Women for 2017-2019).
+In 2018 violence in the public/community sphere reac hed 3,528 cases with sexual violence totaling 2,670 cases.
+Meanwhile, in 2019 the public/community sphere of women's violence recorded 3,602 cases with sexual violence totaling 520 cases [21].

-Preventive Measures against Sexual Cases in Women
+4.3.
+Preventive Measure against Sexual Case in Women

-The implementation of policies carried out by the Ministry of Women's Empowerment and Child Protection (ministry of PPPA), namely through preventive actions as an effort to protect women.
-In dealing with violence, Indonesia implements the Three Ends program, namely End Violence Against Women and Children (Ending Violence against Women and Children), End Human Trafficking (Ending Human Trafficking), and End Barriers To Economic Justice (Ending the Economy against Women).
-The Ministry of PPPA provides several recommendations for protecting women's rights, as a preventive effort, namely giving women's rights from 1) domestic violence, 2) TIP, 3) in Manpower, 4) in emergency situations and special conditions.
+Some The implementation of policies carried out by The Ministry Female Empowerment and Child Protection, namely through preventive actions as an effort to protect women.
+In dealing with violence, Indonesia implements the Three Ends program, namely End Violence Against Women and Children (Ending Violence against Women and Children), End Human Trafficking (Ending Human Trafficking), and End Barriers to Economic Justice (Ending the Economy against Women).
+The Ministry Female Empowerment and Child Protection provides several recommendations for protecting women's rights, as a preventive effort, namely giving women's rights from 1) domestic violence, 2) TIP, 3) in

+Manpower, 4) in emergency situations and special conditions.
 Meanwhile, the increase in empowerment efforts, which is done is to increase the economic empowerment of women in the entrepreneurship sector, which is also one of the priority issues.
-The strategies carried out by the Ministry of PPPA in enhancing and protecting women's rights are as follows: 1) Increase understanding of the government; 2) Strengthening the cooperation mechanism between the government; 3) Compile, review, harmonize and coordinate various policies on women's protection; 4) Improve the quality of service institutions including human resources that serve women victims of violence; 5) Strengthening the data and information system on violence against women; 6) Improve monitoring and evaluation; 7) Recovering women victims of violence; 8) Strengthening the capacity of female prospective workers; 9) Increase the capacity of persons with disabilities; 10) Strengthening women victims of disasters and conflicts.
+The strategies carried out by The Ministry Female Empowerment and Child Protection in enhancing and protecting women's rights are as follows: 1) Increase understanding of the government; 2) Strengthening the cooperation mechanism between the government; 3) Compile, review, harmonize and coordinate various policies on women's protection; 4) Improve the quality of service institutions including human resources that serve women victims of violence; 5) Strengthening the data and information system on violence against women; 6) Improve monitoring and evaluation; 7) Recovering women victims of violence; 8) Strengthening the capacity of female prospective workers; 9) Increase the capacity of persons with disabilities; 10) Strengthening women victims of disasters and conflicts.